mnsaito/Microsoft-Movie-Analysis/README.md

 I provide the following three recommendations to Microsoft:
  - Focus on the following five movie genres: Adventure, Animation, Fantasy, Sci-Fi and Action.
  - Avoid the following five movie genres: War, Western, Biography, History and Sport.
- - If possible, hire Stan Lee or Jack Kirby to write the movie script, hire Peter Chermin to produce the movie, and include one or more of the following actors/actresses: Amy Adams, Andy Serkis, Bradley Cooper, Jennifer Lawrence, John Goodman, Leonardo DiCaprio, Robert Downey Jr.
+ - If possible, Peter Chernin to produce the movie, and include one or more of the following actors/actresses: Amy Adams, Andy Serkis, Bradley Cooper, Jennifer Lawrence, John Goodman, Leonardo DiCaprio, Robert Downey Jr.

 ### Next Steps
  - A number of the films relate to multiple genres.
 For example, of the top five films by revenue, three were Action, Adventure and Sci-Fi while the other two were Adventure, Animation and Comedy.
 I recommend we further analyze the films based on groups of genres rather than looking at them individually.
- - Similarly, I recommend we further analyze the films based on the different groups of principals that were involved with each film.
+ - I also recommend analyzing why certain principals were prevalent in the unsuccessful films to determine why these individuals appear frequently in this category.
  - Finally, if Microsoft has a specific budget in mind, we can analyze all of the films within Microsoft's budget to determine what trends exist within those movies specifically